 JUST MAKE IT STOP

 This movie is two hours and 42 minutes long.
 When a film that long is a compelling story, that’s not a big deal, and in fact, you may not want it to end or realize that any time has elapsed (exhibit A: The Shawshank Redemption).
 When it’s tons of long shots and lingering facial acting (if you can legally call it that), it’s torture.
 Wild guess which column this one falls into.
 Did you know that the Trojan War lasted for ten years?
 Petersen certainly went for this feeling.
 It feels like someone crammed four seasons of a show into three hours and started running out of steam around the one-hour mark.

 Whiny Baby, Part 2: Electric Boogaloo

 Achilles stamps his feet when things don’t go his way.
 Everyone lives in fear of his poor reactions, and he’s an egotist to the maximum degree.
-He’s like the star jock that everyone puts up with because he wins titles: he tolerated because he’s skilled.
+He’s like the star jock that everyone puts up with because he wins titles: he’s tolerated because he’s skilled.
 In the epic poem, he’s a bit more fleshed out than this description.
-Pitt doesn’t so much to give him added depth: he pouts and screams and gazes intently into the distance.
+Pitt doesn’t do much to give him added depth: he pouts and screams and gazes intently into the distance.
 For a movie about tough guys, these men just can’t stop throwing tantrums.
 For muscled, macho men, it’s pretty rich to see them acting like really big babies.
 They don’t need swords and armor – they need a juice box and a fucking nap.